JSteunou/comimoc-back/README.md

   "author_name": "Jérôme Steunou",                    // author name
-  "author_website": null,                             // author website (not mandatory) "content": "Indeed.",                               // the comment itself "when": "Sun, 08 Sep 2013 17:57:12 GMT"             // date in [RTC 822](http://tools.ietf.org/html/rfc822.html)
+  "author_website": null,                             // author website (not mandatory) "content": "Indeed.",                               // the comment itself "when": "Sun, 08 Sep 2013 17:57:12 GMT"             // datetime in RTC 822 see http://tools.ietf.org/html/rfc822.html
 }
 ```

 # Why Comimoc?

 Comimoc stands for **COM**ments **I**n **M**y **O**wn **C**loud.
-As I create my blog with [Pelican](http://docs.getpelican.com/) to keep the control on my content and also having a very simple system with tools I know very well (Python and Github) I wanted the same for my comments.
+As I create my [blog](http://jeromesteunou.net) with [Pelican](http://docs.getpelican.com/) to keep the control on my content and also having a very simple system with tools I know very well (Python and Github) I wanted the same for my comments.
 But I did not find it.
-A lot of people goes for Disqus but this is giving data and control.
-So I create Comimoc which is very simple, light and can be run on your own server or at Heroku, Red Had Cloud OpenShift, ...
-And for nothing!
+A lot of people goes for Disqus but I think it is giving to much data and control.
+So I create Comimoc which is very simple, light and can be run on your own server or at Heroku or at Red Had Cloud OpenShift, etc. And for nothing!
 For a simple blog, running Comimoc on PaaS services cost nothing and you can backup your comments everyday.

 So that's it, I wrote it and I am sharing it so everyone can use it and keep control on their own data.